kubernetes-sigs/lws/keps/848-disaggregatedset-placement-policy/README.md

 **Rejected because** a single monotonic ladder cannot express co-location and spread at *different* strictnesses in the inverted direction — specifically "best-effort co-location + required spread," which is a real isolation-first use case (guarantee that a domain failure affects at most one slice, while tolerating a slice spilling across domains).
 Two independent `None`/`Preferred`/`Required` knobs express every coherent combination, including that one, and map directly onto Kubernetes affinity.

-### Alternative 2: Exclusive placement (exclude other DisaggregatedSets)

-Add a policy that reserves a domain entirely to one slice, excluding pods of *other* DisaggregatedSets ("one slice per domain").

-**Rejected for now because** it is not a stated requirement and it conflicts with the requirement that two DisaggregatedSets be able to share a domain.
-It is also a distinct axis (cross-DisaggregatedSet exclusion) rather than a stricter form of spread.
-It can be added later without breaking changes — either as a third knob (e.g. `ExcludeOtherSets`) or a dedicated value — if a concrete isolation/tenancy need appears.

-### Alternative 3: Reuse the LWS exclusive-topology annotation
+### Alternative 2: Reuse the LWS exclusive-topology annotation

 Have the DisaggregatedSet set LWS's `exclusive-topology` annotation on the roles instead of injecting its own affinity.

 **Rejected because** that annotation works at the group granularity and is globally exclusive (one group per domain), which is both the wrong granularity (we want all of a slice's groups together) and the wrong exclusivity (we want different DisaggregatedSets to be able to share).
 It also cannot express same-DisaggregatedSet-only spread.
 The DisaggregatedSet therefore needs its own slice-level affinity.

-### Alternative 4: A mutating webhook instead of controller injection
+### Alternative 3: A mutating webhook instead of controller injection

 Inject the affinity via a pod mutating webhook keyed off an annotation, mirroring the LWS pod webhook.